mhvbyrne/FM/Content and Products/OSCE/explanation/bronchoscopy_explanation.md

 ## Overview

-Explaining scope procedures is a common communication topic in examinations.
+Explaining scope procedures is a common communication station during clinical examinations.
+Here we demonstrate our concise explanation which will help you describe key points during your exam.

 ## Introduction